Prudential Tower: Observation deck and restaurant

-The 50th-floor observation deck known as the Skywalk Observatory was for many years the highest publicly accessible viewpoint in New England, since the higher deck atop the John Hancock Tower (now 200 Clarendon Street) had closed after the September 11 attacks in 2001.
+The 50th-floor observation deck known as the Skywalk Observatory was for many years the highest publicly accessible viewpoint in New England, since the higher deck atop the John Hancock Tower had closed after the September 11 attacks in 2001.

 The Skywalk and the 52nd-floor restaurant Top of the Hub—which had operated since December 1965—were both scheduled to close permanently on April 18, 2020, but ended operations earlier that March due to the COVID-19 pandemic in the United States.

-Top of the Hub was operated by the Stouffer Corporation and later by Select Restaurants Inc., which managed several other “Top of” locations across the United States.
+Top of the Hub was operated by the Stouffer Corporation and later by Select Restaurants Inc., which managed several other "Top of" locations across the United States.
 Known for live jazz, seafood towers, and panoramic city views, the restaurant became a popular venue for special occasions.

-In June 2023, the top three floors of the Prudential Tower reopened as View Boston, a 59,000-square-foot attraction that includes an enclosed observation deck and gift shop on the 52nd floor, an indoor–outdoor bar called Stratus and wrap-around terrace on the 51st floor, and a bistro called The Beacon on the 50th floor.
+In June 2023, the top three floors of the Prudential Tower reopened as View Boston, a 59,000 sqft attraction that includes an enclosed observation deck and gift shop on the 52nd floor; an indoor–outdoor bar called Stratus and wrap-around terrace on the 51st floor; and a bistro called The Beacon on the 50th floor.